Episode 6 - Across the Mississippi

 The leader of this militia group rides up to Joseph Smith – the leader of the Nauvoo militia, and tells him that he has an order from Governor Ford for the surrender of all the state arms in possession of the Nauvoo Legion.

-They’re there to take the Mormon’s guns.
+They’re there to take the guns of the members of the Church of Jesus Christ of Latter-day Saints.
 Now, they’re not taking their personal guns.
 They’re just taking their state-issued militia weapons.
 And, not only is the Governor taking the weapons of the militia in Nauvoo – but he is taking the weapons from the militias in all the surrounding cities.
 Remember, he is in Carthage to prevent a civil war in Hancock County.

 This must have terrified Joseph and his friends there.
-Remember, Joseph hearing that the Mormons near Warsaw were having their weapons stolen was one of the factors that led him to declare Martial Law in Nauvoo.
+Remember, Joseph hearing that the Latter-day Saints near Warsaw were having their weapons stolen was one of the factors that led him to declare Martial Law in Nauvoo.

 Joseph asks that, at the very least, he be allowed to return to Nauvoo with them to see that everything is done in order.
 He is worried that if the Nauvoo Legion sees these men from Carthage there to take their guns that they might fight back, or be difficult.
 He feels that if he goes back with them then the men won’t feel as threatened.